Yestercafe/Yestercafe.github.io/_posts/2023-03-01-category-theory-for-programmers.md

 ### Isomorphisms

-An isomorphism is ans invertible morphism, or a pair of morphisms, one being the inverse of the other.
+An isomorphism is an invertible morphism, or a pair of morphisms, one being the inverse of the other.

 ### Products & Coproducts